MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Translates Private IPv4 addresses to Public

 Static NAT is what Internet Gateway in AWS is.
-While Port Address Translation is what NATGatway in AWS is.
+While Port Address Translation is what NAT Gateway in AWS is.

 # DDoS